biolink/biolink-model/docs/Association.md

 ## Children

  * [AnatomicalEntityToAnatomicalEntityAssociation](AnatomicalEntityToAnatomicalEntityAssociation.md)
- * [CaseToPhenotypicFeatureAssociation](CaseToPhenotypicFeatureAssociation.md) - An association between a case (e.g. individual patient) and a phenotypic feature in which the individual has or has had the phenotype
+ * [CaseToPhenotypicFeatureAssociation](CaseToPhenotypicFeatureAssociation.md) - An association between a case (e.g. individual patient) and a phenotypic feature in which the individual has or has had the phenotype.
- * [CellLineToDiseaseOrPhenotypicFeatureAssociation](CellLineToDiseaseOrPhenotypicFeatureAssociation.md) - An relationship between a cell line and a disease or a phenotype, where the cell line is derived from an individual with that disease or phenotype
+ * [CellLineToDiseaseOrPhenotypicFeatureAssociation](CellLineToDiseaseOrPhenotypicFeatureAssociation.md) - An relationship between a cell line and a disease or a phenotype, where the cell line is derived from an individual with that disease or phenotype.
  * [ChemicalToChemicalAssociation](ChemicalToChemicalAssociation.md) - A relationship between two chemical entities.
 This can encompass actual interactions as well as temporal causal edges, e.g. one chemical converted to another.
- * [ChemicalToDiseaseOrPhenotypicFeatureAssociation](ChemicalToDiseaseOrPhenotypicFeatureAssociation.md) - An interaction between a chemical entity and a phenotype or disease, where the presence of the chemical gives rise to or exacerbates the phenotype
+ * [ChemicalToDiseaseOrPhenotypicFeatureAssociation](ChemicalToDiseaseOrPhenotypicFeatureAssociation.md) - An interaction between a chemical entity and a phenotype or disease, where the presence of the chemical gives rise to or exacerbates the phenotype.
- * [ChemicalToGeneAssociation](ChemicalToGeneAssociation.md) - An interaction between a chemical entity and a gene or gene product
+ * [ChemicalToGeneAssociation](ChemicalToGeneAssociation.md) - An interaction between a chemical entity and a gene or gene product.
- * [ChemicalToPathwayAssociation](ChemicalToPathwayAssociation.md) - An interaction between a chemical entity and a biological process or pathway
+ * [ChemicalToPathwayAssociation](ChemicalToPathwayAssociation.md) - An interaction between a chemical entity and a biological process or pathway.
  * [ChemicalToThingAssociation](ChemicalToThingAssociation.md) - An interaction between a chemical entity and another entity
  * [ContributorAssociation](ContributorAssociation.md) - Any association between an entity (such as a publication) and various agents that contribute to its realisation
  * [DiseaseOrPhenotypicFeatureAssociationToThingAssociation](DiseaseOrPhenotypicFeatureAssociationToThingAssociation.md)
- * [DiseaseToExposureAssociation](DiseaseToExposureAssociation.md) - An association between an exposure event and a disease
+ * [DiseaseToExposureAssociation](DiseaseToExposureAssociation.md) - An association between an exposure event and a disease.
- * [DiseaseToPhenotypicFeatureAssociation](DiseaseToPhenotypicFeatureAssociation.md) - An association between a disease and a phenotypic feature in which the phenotypic feature is associated with the disease in some way
+ * [DiseaseToPhenotypicFeatureAssociation](DiseaseToPhenotypicFeatureAssociation.md) - An association between a disease and a phenotypic feature in which the phenotypic feature is associated with the disease in some way.
- * [ExposureEventToPhenotypicFeatureAssociation](ExposureEventToPhenotypicFeatureAssociation.md) - Any association between an environment and a phenotypic feature, where being in the environment influences the phenotype
+ * [ExposureEventToPhenotypicFeatureAssociation](ExposureEventToPhenotypicFeatureAssociation.md) - Any association between an environment and a phenotypic feature, where being in the environment influences the phenotype.
  * [FunctionalAssociation](FunctionalAssociation.md) - An association between a macromolecular machine (gene, gene product or complex of gene products) and either a molecular activity, a biological process or a cellular location in which a function is executed
  * [GeneRegulatoryRelationship](GeneRegulatoryRelationship.md) - A regulatory relationship between two genes
  * [GeneToDiseaseAssociation](GeneToDiseaseAssociation.md)